dipdowel/cores/README.md

 ## Use cases
 - Enable or disable individual CPU cores to manage power consumption or heat generation.
-- Simulate a machine with fewer CPU cores for testing (e.g., to mimic an embedded system).
+- Simulate a machine with fewer CPU cores to test your software on (e.g. mimic an embedded system).
 - Test multithreaded software by simulating core failures.
 - View the current status of all CPU cores with a simple command.
 - Output core states in JSON format for further automation.